NiloCK/tuido/readme.md

 - instructs tuido to parse items in `.go` files as well as the defaults.
 - instructs tuido to write new items directly to this readme

-Result being that the app, runnng in test, contains a good running list of development todos & a convenient method to append to the roadmap.
+Result being that the app, running in test, contains a good running list of development todos & a convenient method to append to the roadmap.

 ## Licence